 This verse speaks to the issue of the antichrists of verse 18.
 They formally attached to the church but were never a part of the genuine body of Christ.

 The “they” refers to the antichrists of verse eighteen.
 These antichrists were not apparent to the church when they originally resided among the assembly of believers.

 Note the “from us,” “of us,” “with us,” and “of us” phrases.
 There is a striking play on phrases in this verse.
 There is a clear contrast between genuine and false professions of faith.

 Note that the antichrists left of their own will.
 The church did not expel or excommunicate them.
-They left because they were of fundamentally different belief than the church.
+They left because they were of fundamentally different beliefs than the church.
 They did not believe in the deity and finished work of Christ on the cross.

 The phonies went out physically because they were fakers doctrinally.
-They eventually gravitated to their own crowd and their own beliefs.
+They eventually gravitated to their crowd and their own beliefs.

 Fakers eventually gravitate to their fundamental beliefs.

-False teachers spring from within the formal church.
+APPLICATION: False teachers spring from within the formal church.
 Deceit coming from within the church is more dangerous than deceit coming from without.
 There is a level of trust among people you know.